-There are three types of HAE, and all involve a deficiency or dysfunction of certain proteins in the blood.
+There are three types of HAE.
+They are all caused by the deficiency or dysfunction of certain proteins in the blood.
 People with type 1 and 2 HAE have too little of a protein called C1 inhibitor.
-This protein in insufficient amounts causes the body to make too much bradykinin.
+Insufficient amounts of this protein cause the body to make too much bradykinin.

 Firazyr in clinical trials

 Icatibant, the active ingredient in Firazyr, went through several Phase 3 clinical trials (NCT02584959, NCT00097695, NCT00912093, NCT00500656) to evaluate its safety and effectiveness in treating angioedema attacks in HAE patients.
-Results of these studies suggested that icatibant is a safe and effective treatment for acute attacks, and its ease of use was noted.
+Results of these studies suggested that icatibant is a safe and effective treatment for acute attacks.

-The safety, tolerability, and effectiveness of self-administered Firazyr was also evaluated in a Phase 4 and Phase 3 clinical trial (NCT01457430 and NCT00997204, respectively).
-Results do not appear to have been published, but a 2012 study that included trial results found self-administration of Firazyr to be safe and effective.
+Researchers also investigated the safety, tolerability, and effectiveness of self-administered Firazyr in Phase 4 and Phase 3 clinical trials (NCT01457430 and NCT00997204, respectively).
+A 2012 study that included trial results found self-administration of Firazyr to be safe and effective.
 In the Phase 4 trial, it reported a median time of 2.6 hours for a 50% reduction in symptom severity.

-Icatibant also completed Phase 2 (NCT01154361) and Phase 3 (NCT01919801) clinical trials evaluating it as a treatment for angioedema attacks induced by angiotensin-converting enzyme (ACE) inhibitor medications.
-Results suggest that icatibant treatment is beneficial in these attacks.
+Icatibant also completed Phase 2 (NCT01154361) and Phase 3 (NCT01919801) clinical trials evaluating it as a treatment for angioedema attacks induced by angiotensin-converting enzyme (ACE) inhibitors.
+Results suggest that icatibant treatment is beneficial in treating these attacks.

-A more recent and open-label (no placebo group) Phase 3 clinical trial (NCT01386658) evaluated the safety, efficacy and pharmacokinetics (how a drug is absorbed and processed in the body) of icatibant in 32 children ages 2 to 17 with HAE and C1-esterase-inhibitor deficiency.
-Results, published in late 2017, showed that a single under-the-skin dose of icatibant (0.4 mg/kg; maximum 30 mg) was well-tolerated and provided “rapid” symptom relief.
+A more recent and open-label Phase 3 clinical trial (NCT01386658) evaluated the safety, efficacy, and pharmacokinetics (movement in the body) of icatibant in 32 children, ages 2 to 17 with HAE and C1-esterase-inhibitor deficiency.
+Results showed that children tolerated a single under-the-skin dose of icatibant (0.4 mg/kg; maximum 30 mg) well and that the treatment provided “rapid” symptom relief at this dose.

-An observational clinical trial (NCT01034969) is currently recruiting patients being treated with Firazyr who have HAE, ACE inhibitor-induced angioedema, non-histaminergic idiopathic angioedema, or acquired angioedema.
-This study will document clinical outcomes over time, with data included in a Firazyr patient registry.
-It opened in 2009 and expects to conclude in August 2019.
+An observational clinical trial (NCT01034969) is recruiting patients with HAE, ACE inhibitor-induced angioedema, non-histaminergic idiopathic angioedema, or acquired angioedema, and receiving Firazyr.
+This survey study will document clinical outcomes over time, with data included in a Firazyr patient registry.
+It opened in 2009 and researchers expect to conclude it in May 2023.